Thengai Thuvayal / Thogayal | Fried Coconut Chutney

 Does the coconut thuvayal need seasoning?

 Coconut thogayal does not need to be seasoned after.
-We add the seasoning ingredients before and fry.
-Then whole mixture is ground along with coconut.
+We add the seasoning ingredients before frying.
+Then whole mixture is ground along with the coconut.
 If needed, my mother would take out some mustard seeds and lentils after the initial frying and keep it aside to add later to the thogayal.

 How long can we store the thengai thuvayal?

 Thengai thuvayal needs to be refrigerated after a few hours.
 Especially in hotter places, it needs to go into the refrigerator sooner.
-It stays well in the refrigerator for couple of days, but spoil after that.
+It stays well in the refrigerator for a couple of days but spoils after that.
 It is best eaten when fresh.
 So I would recommend making smaller batches fresh.

 Do we grind the thuvayal coarse or smooth?